MahmoudRe/react-one-modal/README.md

 }
 ```

-5. Using `useModal` or `getModal`, you can access the `Modal` instance anywhere in your component tree.
+3. Use `getModal` to access the control functions of `Modal` instance anywhere in your code.

 ```jsx
 import { useModal } from 'react-advance-modal'